amritar/react-samples/README.md

 - [Full-Stack Web Development with GraphQL and React](https://amzn.to/3NMqsvK)

 Project plan
-- [ ] Use create-react-app (CRA) to create and run a first sample App.
+- [X] Use create-react-app (CRA) to create and run a first sample App - refer PR/branch.
 - [X] Setup a basic project without using CRA - minimalist project to start with.
 - [X] Ensure this is working and runs locally.
-- [ ] Add on to add fun 'apps' like a Calculator, Timer, To-do list and filters, along with fetching and rendering the data.
+- [X] Add on to add fun 'apps' like a Calculator, Timer, along with fetching and rendering the data.
-- [ ] Add links to the apps so they're easy to navigate i.e React Routers
+- [X] Add links to the apps so they're easy to navigate i.e Routing
+- [] Filter and CRUD fetched data
+- [] Seperate List from Detailed information.
-- [ ] Visualization of this data using third-party libraries.
+- [] Visualization of this data using third-party libraries.
-- [ ] Use Typescript examples as a seperate project, while starting with JS/JSX.
+- [] Use Typescript examples as a seperate project.
-- [ ] Add a server that does something - looking into something like  GraphQL as I've been curious on how it pans out vs Sql-based RDBMS I've used for the most part (with the exception of MongoDB)
+- [] Add a 'server' that does something - looking into something like GraphQL as I've been curious on how it pans out vs Sql-based RDBMS I've used for the most part (with the exception of MongoDB)
+- [] Simple server setup that allows from CRUD and filter operations.
-- [ ] Update Readme periodically  with a focus on important concepts.
+- [] Update Readme periodically  with a focus on important concepts.
-- [ ] Add other eco systems into the mix, Node.js, Next.js are defaults to start with.
+- [] Add relevant eco systems into the mix: for instance Next.js are defaults to start with.

 You can create a sample project from scratch locally by following the steps below.
 1. Create a Node project by running this in the folder of choice.
 This should create a package.json file, which can also be manually configured.